 The Company recognizes its asset retirement obligation and environmental liabilities in accordance with ASC 410-30, and has estimated such liabilities as of its acquisition date.
 It is the Company's policy to accrue environmental and clean-up related costs of a non-capital nature when it is both probable that a liability has been incurred and the amount can be reasonably estimated.
 Environmental liabilities represent the current estimated costs to investigate and remediate contamination at our properties.
 This estimate is based on internal and third-party assessments of the extent of the contamination, the selected remediation technology and review of applicable environmental regulations, typically considering estimated activities and costs for 15 years, and up to 30 years if a longer period is believed reasonably necessary.
 Accruals for estimated costs from environmental remediation obligations generally are recognized no later than completion of the remedial feasibility study and include, but are not limited to, costs to perform remedial actions and costs of machinery and equipment that are dedicated to the remedial actions and that do not have an alternative use.
 Such accruals are adjusted as further information develops or circumstances change.
 We discount environmental liabilities to their present value if payments are fixed and determinable.
-Expenditures for equipment necessary for environmental issues relating to ongoing operations are capitalized.
-Changes in laws and regulations and actual remediation expenses compared to historical experience could significantly impact our results of operations and financial position.
+Expenditures for equipment necessary for environmental issues relating to ongoing operations and financial position.
 We believe the estimates selected, in each instance, represent our best estimate of future outcomes, but the actual outcomes could differ from the estimates selected.
+Legal